Atmeg23/faster-windows-explorer/README.md

 Made with assistance from **ChatGPT by OpenAI**.

----

-## ⭐ Like It?

-If this helps make your Windows Explorer faster or less annoying, consider giving the repo a ⭐
+⭐ If this helps you, consider giving the repository a Star!